 This course introduces tools and techniques used in Database Administration.
 Students will be introduced to the Client/Server Database environment.
 Students will utilize database implementation and administration tools.
-Students will manage, test, and establish client-server communication and server-server communication with single or multiple database servers.
-Topics such as schema implementation, storage allocation and management, user creation and access security, backup and recovery, and performance measurement and enhancement will be explored.
+Students will manage, test, and establish

 CISY 5613 - UNIX/Linux Server Admin, 3 Credits